New equality laws target the protection of people's characteristics. They have been a substantial force in the UK since October 2010.

 The UK Equality Act 2010, and its updated list of workplace laws, addresses certain areas of 'prohibited conduct'.

-Prohibited conduct gets defined as discrimination and failure to make adjustments for disabled people.
+Prohibited conduct gets defined as discrimination and a failure to make the reasonable adjustments for workers with disabilities.

 Victims of discrimination at work can make a claim to an Employment Tribunal.
 Compensation could get awarded for any damage or loss.
 Reimbursements might also get paid for any suffering or injury to an individual's feelings.